sioel0/sioel0/README.md

 ### Hi there, I'm Simone Leoni! 👋

-🔭 IT students in University of Parma.
+🎓 IT student in Universitá degli Studi di Parma.

-🌱 I'm interested in Software Security and Software Engineering.
+💭 I'm interested in Software Security and Software Engineering.

-:space_invader: CTF player with @havce.
+👾 CTF player with @havce.

 📫 How to reach me: leonisimone@pm.me